top of page

 Reflection

 Joining this project late in the design stage and taking over research initiated by others was a challenge.
 Design was already underway and research needed to be conducted rapidly so that ongoing design decisions were informed by actual user needs.
 As someone new to the team, this required me to rapidly immerse myself in the project, understand the team structure, clarify the stakeholder needs, select appropriate methods, conduct the research itself, and deliver my findings in a way that would provide clear design directives that were mindful of the existing time constraints.
-I asked a lot of questions to situate myself in the project and understand the context, and worked closely with the designers to learn about progress to date and concerns they had.
 Regular check-ins with the team enhanced our communication and ensured the successful development of the multi-phase research plan.
+In the end, I am happy that I not only delivered actionable insights under intense constraints but also expanded the organization’s research capabilities, leaving behind a replicable model for future digital transformation programs.

 bottom of page